 Several factors determine a firm’s risk culture and corporate culture.
 These include:

-Commitment and support from top management play a significant role in influencing the success in almost any initiative within an organization.
-Corporate culture and risk culture require the acknowledgment that they are an essential reality from the organization’s leadership for the right culture to take shape.
+Commitment and support from top management play a significant role in influencing success in almost any initiative within an organization.
+Corporate culture and risk culture require the acknowledgment that they are an essential reality from an organization’s leadership for the right culture to take shape.

-Consistency in communication, decision making, and ultimate actions is critical to avoid misinterpretation.
+Consistency in communication, decision-making, and ultimate actions is critical in the avoidance of misinterpretation.
 Employees may otherwise adopt what they see, and not what they are told.

 Building a sound risk culture is a process that should involve the entire business and not just the supervisory team.
 An organization’s board should form a clear and communicable approach to risk, which is understood by all levels of the employees.

-Changes in both the external and internal conditions usually lead to changes in the culture of a business or necessitate changes to be made within the organization.
+Changes in both external and internal conditions usually lead to changes in the culture of a business.
+Such changes also inform the changes to be made within the organization.

 The existing lines of accountability need to be clear and enforced, preferably to individuals and not just committees where accountability is often lost.

-The focus should be on identifying what went wrong, what can be learned, and whether changes to process or controls are required.
-Dealing with disciplinary or assignment of accountability as a separate matter encourages openness from the employees.
+The focus should be on identifying what went wrong, what can be learned, and whether it is necessary to initiate changes in processes or controls.
+Dealing with disciplinary or assignment of accountability as a separate matter encourages openness from employees.

-Performance measurement and rewards should be based on the organization’s desired risk culture.
+Performance measurement and rewards should be based on an organization’s desired risk culture.
 This should be both financial and non-financial.
-Setting goals based on the key performance indicators will influence the culture you wish to create.
+Setting goals based on key performance indicators will influence the culture you wish to create.

 Training and employee talent management in an organization will support and enforce the desired risk culture and behavior, if properly utilized.
-The organization should be conscious of the existing or desired risk culture when making decisions around these aspects.
+An organization should be conscious of the existing or desired risk culture when making decisions on these aspects.

 Understand your risk appetite, and should a loss occur within this appetite, acknowledge that it happened, learn from it and move on.
-Many organizations expect perfection, especially in operational processes, and this makes them end up with too many controls, leading to bureaucracy.
+Many organizations expect perfection, especially in operational processes.
+This makes them end up with very many controls, leading to bureaucracy.
 This deters employees from enforcing the desired framework.
 Find the right balance.

-Qualitative methods allow for an in-depth investigation, but they also limit the comparability of results.
+Qualitative methods allow for an in-depth investigation.
+However, they also limit the comparability of results.

 Direct observation may be the only way to understand a culture since many of its aspects are silent.
-Additionally, people within an organization are not aware of how many assumptions affect their behavior and take for granted that it applies to everyone in the sector.
+Additionally, people within an organization are not aware of how many assumptions affect their behavior.
+In addition, they take for granted that it applies to everyone in the sector.